WorldWideWebster/github.io/_posts/interesting-ideas-to-explore.md

 SIMD
 PWM
 DSP
-Software in the Loop (SITL) and Hardware in the Loop (HITL EERPROM
+Software in the Loop (SITL) and Hardware in the Loop (HITL) EERPROM

+SBCs - Raxda, RasPi, Orange Pi
 Compute modules
 The 8266 is outdated, what is the next cheap chip?

+decoupling capacitors

 Non technical:
 Third place